luccareinehr/gsoc-final-submission/README.md

 Eventually, the tool could also be packaged and converted to a command line tool: instead of `cd`ing into the repo and running `make`, it could be made to run in the terminal just by calling `openfasoc generate`, for example.

 ## Challenges and learnings

+### Challenges:
+- Growing projects are hard to get into
+- Dependency management is difficult
+- There's a lot of very specific cases to learn in microelectronics
+- Commercial physical design tools are expensive

+### Learnings:
+- Communication is key
+- Write issues to not forget them and begin discussions
+- Don't reach for help without doing your own research
+- Reflect to be clear when explaining an issue, otherwise it will just confuse who you're talking with
+- Know how to adapt your communication style with people from different backgrounds than mine
+- Improved organization and work in remote
+- Tcl, Physical Design, some Docker and GCP, ... !

+## Conclusion

+Being a part of Google Summer of Code '22 was a major experience in my student life, and I can only thank everyone involved!
+It allowed me to get a bit more into a field I'm interested in, microelectronics, and to gain experience programming in a large project, but also to work with people from all over the world (the US, India, Morocco, Ethiopia, Rwanda, Japan, ...).
+In July, I also attended a conference on open silicon, the FSiC2022, which out of luck happened in Paris (the city I'm living in) and allowed me to meet my mentor in person!

+To finish, here are some numbers:

+- Pull requests merged: 7
+- Issues opened: 12
+- Issues closed: 9
+- Commits: 27
+- Lines of code added: +612655*
+- Lines of code removed: -358035*
+- Optimized power consumption of the temperature sensor: 436 uW

+_*This enormous number of lines of code is mainly due to the temperature sensor OpenROAD fork update! :)_

 <!--
 i reached out for help from other members of the team (and of other repos) and it helped a lot